Lucky-Koishi/KoishiEx/README.md

 The API supports the most operations for dealing the format of NPK and IMG, with the IMG version of 2, 4, 5 and 6.

-The file "BUGTRACE.txt" records the update history of Koishi's Ex Rabbit version.
+The file "更新履历.txt" records the update history of Koishi's Ex Rabbit version.